pharo-iot/PharoThings/README.md

 button value
 ```
 ## The device model
-Playing with scripts is cool and powerful feature but when you need real logic for your pins it is better to model it with objects.
+Pin scripting is cool and powerful feature but when you need real logic for your pins it is better to put it in objects.

-PharoThings provides simple high level model of devices which you can use to model interaction with your board.
+PharoThings provides simple high level model of devices which you can use to implement complex interaction with your board.

-For example you can define the button device and switch the led value when button is released:
+For example with button device you can subscribe on #press/release events:
 ```Smalltalk
 button := board installDevice: (PotButton named: 'button green' fromPowerTo: gpio3). button when: PotButtonReleased send: #toggleDigitalValue to: led.
 ```
-Now the physical button will turn on and off the led.
+It will connect physical button to the led as a switch device which turns the led on and off on button click.

-Devices incapsulate pin configuration logic.
-So you do not need to configure button pin in advance.
-Just install button device and pin will work.
+Also devices incapsulate pin configuration logic.
+And in case of button you do not need configure input pin in advance.
+Just install device and pin will work.

+Notice that in example the physical button is connected to the gpio pin from the power.
+That is why we use "named:fromPowerTo:" selector when we create button instance.
+But button can be connected another way too.
+And in that case we would use selector #named:fromGroundTo:.
+It is important to create instance in the same way as it is connected in the real world because otherwise button will not work.
+The reason will be explained later.

+There is difference how button pin should be configured in case when it is connected from the power or from the ground.
+And this difference are incapsulated in the PotButton class and users can not think about it.

+.
+But you can also connect it from the ground.

+the way how the button is plugged into the board affects the initial (released) value of button pin.

 @TODO